How to Modify a Rental Agreement during COVID-19

 You can use the form posted below to ask your landlord to make a temporary change to your lease.
 The legal word for a change to a lease is a "modification".

 This form does not mean you do not owe rent.
-You will have to pay rent, but not on time.
+You will still have to pay rent, but on a different schedule.
 It just creates a payment plan, or asks your landlord if you can pay later.
 You should talk to your landlord and try to work out a plan together as soon as you know you will have problems paying rent.

 Who has to sign the agreement?